acmgit/minetest_poi/README.md

 This Mod adds PoI's, Point's of Interest to your World.
 If you have set a PoI, you can everytime jump back to the PoI with a simple Chatcommand.

+### /poi_list
-With the Chatcommand /poi_list, you can see everytime a List of all Points of Interest.
+Lists all Points of Interest.
-With /poi_list -a you can see it additional with the Coordinates in the World.
+With the option -a, you can see the Coords of the Points too.

-To Jump now to the PoI's, use the command /poi_jump [Name].

-If you have the Privs, you can organize Point of Interest with the command /poi_set [Name] and /poi_delete [Name].
+### /poi_jump [Name]
+Jumps to a Point of Interest.

+### /poi_gui
+Opens a simple GUI, where you can Double-Click the Points to Jump.

+This commands demands the Priv poi:
+### /poi_set [Name]
+Set's a new Point of Interest.
+You can't overwrite an existing POI.
+This Action will be logged.

+### /poi_delete [Name]
+Deletes a Point of Interest.
+You can't delete an unknown POI.
+This Action will be logged.

+### /poi_move [Name]
-Or you can reload the whole List with the command /poi_reload.<br> /poi_move [Name] changes the old Position of the POI to your current Position.
+This command overwrites the Coordinates of the given POI with your current Coordinates.
+This Action will be logged.

+### /poi_reload
+If the List of POI's are in any kind corrupted, you can reload the List without a new Serverstart.

 As Admin, you can grant Privs for the Player.
 All the Points will be stored at a File in your World-Directory with the name: poi.txt